andywhite37/blog/content/posts/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 by composing two specialized partial-applications of `map`, and one using a composed function within `map`.
 The second law states that these two specialized `t('a) => t('c)` functions must be equal.
-In other words (`==` just means these things are structurally equal):
+In other words (`==` here just means these things should be equivalent for a valid functor, not that the functions should be referentially or structurally equal):

 ```ocaml
 map(aToB) >> map(bToC) == map(aToB >> bToC)